Independent Reviews

 Back to all articles

-Updated 10 May 2026Published 10 April 20268 min readBy VPN Rocks Editorial Team
+Updated 5 June 2026Published 10 April 202611 min readBy VPN Rocks Editorial Team

 Editorial illustration showing a shield and data risk for free VPN services

-Last updated: May 2026 | Asset type: Free VPN risk report | Method: privacy-policy review, ownership checks, app-store signal checks, permission review, and public security guidance.
+Last updated: 5 June 2026 | Asset type: Free VPN risk report and checklist | Method: privacy-policy review, ownership checks, app-store signal checks, permission review, and public security guidance.

 Disclosure: VPN Rocks is reader-supported and may earn a commission from some paid VPN links.
 The risk checklist below is designed to be useful even if you never buy through VPN Rocks.